-In addition, the IHNA's training and assessment for this course is delivered only by persons who have:
+In addition, the RTO's training and assessment for this course is delivered only by persons who have:

-- Vocational competencies at least to the level being delivered and assessed; - Current industry skills directly relevant to the training and assessment being provided; and - Current knowledge and skills in vocational training and learning that informs their training and assessment. - Industry experts, e.g. workplace supervisors, may also be involved in the assessment judgement, working alongside the trainer and/or assessor to conduct the assessment.
+- Vocational competencies at least to the level being delivered and assessed; - Units HLTAIN001 and HLTAIN002 the assessor should be a registered nurse with current registration with the Australian Health Practitioner Regulatory Authority (AHPRA). - Current industry skills directly relevant to the training and assessment being provided; and - Current knowledge and skills in vocational training and learning that informs their training and assessment.

+Industry experts, e.g. workplace supervisors, may also be involved in the assessment judgement, working alongside the trainer and/or assessor to conduct the assessment.